rezarajan/sdc-behavioral-cloning/report.md

 ### Recommendations

 While the model completes tracks 1 and 2, and exhibits some level of understanding for driving by keeping to the right lane, there are still areas in which it makes unexpected decisions and veers into the oncoming lane.
-The following are recommended for further testing and improving the model:
+The following are recommended for further testing and imrpovement of the model:

 * Gather driving data from different simulated environments
 * Create a more equitable distribution of steering angles for the training data